 According to the National Eye Institute, more than 150 million people in the United States have a refractive error – a defect that does not require the eye to focus images clearly on the retina.
 As a consequence, objects that are near or too far appear blurry and smudged.
 Eye refraction is the estimation of the required power for a person’s eyeglasses or contact lenses.
 This measurement is calculated based on a refraction test, which is typically a part of a routine eye examination.
 This test allows your eye doctor to find out what prescription you need in your glasses or contact lenses.

 Also, a refraction test can help to detect other eye diseases as well as the likelihood that people will need vision correction.
 As a rule, a value of 20/20 is considered to be optimum, or perfect vision.
 If people don’t have 20/20 vision, they have what is called a refractive error.
 It means that the light is not bending correctly when it goes through the lens of the eye.
-If you’ve noticed trouble with seeing objects from close up or from a distance, visit our optical store at 280 Columbus Ave, Manhattan, and enjoy a comprehensive eye examination, including the refraction test.
+If you’ve noticed trouble with seeing objects from close up or from a distance, Stop by one of our two boutiques in Manhattan, New York located on the Upper West Side (280 Columbus Ave) and Upper East Side (1249 3rd Ave) and enjoy a comprehensive eye examination, including the refraction test.
 You can trust our highly qualified optometrists to get a proper diagnosis and glass or contact lens prescription.

 Refraction Test Procedure